shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 # Documentation Workflow

-**Last Updated:** May 15, 2025
+**Last Updated:** april 9, 2025
 **Author:** Shanta
 **Status:** Active

 ## Overview

 The Comserv Documentation System provides a structured way to organize, categorize, and display documentation files for different user roles and sites.
 This document outlines the workflow for creating, updating, and maintaining documentation in the system.
+It incorporates the updates from the 2025-04 documentation workflow update to provide comprehensive guidance on documentation development.

 ## Documentation Structure